An Attorney Can Stand By Your Side

-Your business with 10 or more employees may face legal action based on allegations that it failed to provide "clear and reasonable" warning before exposing people to certain chemicals.
+Your business with 10 or more employees may face legal action based on allegations that it failed to provide a “clear and reasonable” warning before exposing people to certain chemicals.
 A Proposition 65 violation may also mean that a business discharged chemicals into sources of drinking water.
-There are now hundreds of chemicals on the government's list.
+There are now hundreds of chemicals on the government’s list.

 Businesses are required to provide a “clear and reasonable” warning before knowingly and intentionally exposing anyone to a listed chemical.
 This warning can be given by a variety of means, such as by labeling a consumer product, posting signs at the workplace, distributing notices at a rental housing complex or publishing notices in a newspaper.
 Once a chemical is listed, businesses have 12 months to comply with warning requirements.

-Bowles & Verna LLP in Walnut Creek has successfully defended construction companies and other businesses charged as their prop 65 lawyer.
+Bowles & Verna LLP, in Walnut Creek, has successfully defended construction companies and other businesses charged as their prop 65 lawyer.

 Consult with one of our attorneys regarding strategic defenses that may apply in your case, such as: